dayton-outar/smpl/SPECIFICATION.md

 Here are a few ideas for extensions to _SMPL_ :

+- Linear algebra.
+Allow arithmetic and bitwise operators to be used by vectors.
 - Interpolated string.
 Implementation of interpolated strings seem to be a challenging prospect for the [lexer](https://stackoverflow.com/questions/57971191/implementing-string-interpolation-in-flex-bison).
 - Macros.
 A limited form of language extension can be accomplished through the use of macros.
 It should not be too difficult to extend _SMPL_ to include macros that are declared and used in a similar way to procedures.